When Therapy Gets Hard: Navigating Therapy Sessions And Mental Health

 In therapy, you might start processing your feelings and life circumstances in ways you haven't before.
 This experience can occur across therapy types.
 For instance, you could have been repressing your emotions in the past and decided to attend therapy to mitigate the mental and physical health effects of doing so.

 Therapy can also be a catalyst for change in your interpersonal relationships, including romantic relationships.
 As a result of counseling, you may start to set boundaries for the first time, practice self-care, or communicate more effectively, for example.
-While often positive, changes can come with an adjustment period, and they may cause you to reevaluate your close relationships.
+While often positive, these changes can come with an adjustment period, and they may cause you to reevaluate your close relationships.

 How to move forward when therapy is becoming hard